Menu

 Kodo – Art of Incense

-A Kodo master will be invited to your hotel room for an exclusive private experience.
-The elegant tools, captivating fragrance, and the master's graceful presence will create a truly artistic moment.
+A Kōdō master will invite you to an exclusive private experience.
+The elegant tools, captivating fragrances, and the master’s graceful presence will create a truly artistic moment.

 Duration